glbala87/ELLA_tool/docs/releasenotes/README.md

 The biggest change in this release is a new setup for gene panels.
 Although this doesn't add any new features in ELLA by itself, the new process for building, updating and configuring gene panels represent a significant improvement, both in terms of more easily keeping transcript and gene names updated and in terms of keeping manual configuration consistent across gene panels.

 For details, see the [README](https://gitlab.com/alleles/genepanel-builder/-/blob/dev/README.md) in the separate repository [Genepanel builder](https://gitlab.com/alleles/genepanel-builder).

+Note that these changes also make providing gene panel version in the usergroup config optional; see [User groups and gene panels](/technical/users.md#user-groups-and-gene-panels) and [Default import gene panel](/technical/import.md#default-import-gene-panel).

 ### :small_red_triangle: Breaking changes for 1.17